 Maybe, maybe not, but it’s just a slower, less fun—and often—more expensive road without one!
 Most people don’t have a coach.
 They resist it.
 They think that they can do it on their own and often aren’t willing to make that investment in themselves.
 In my opinion, this is a trap that most people fall into that … Continue reading Do You Need A Coach?

 1. Move bank accounts to take advantage of perks and earn more interest 2.
 Turn off the television.
 3. Stop collecting, and start selling 4.
 Sign up for every free customer rewards program you can.
 5. Make your own gifts instead of buying stuff from the store.
 6. Write a list before you go shopping … Continue reading 76 Ways To Save Money

 Donating sound like a full-time job.
 I think it is!
 Be proactive: If you find yourself considering a gift to a charity that called you on the phone, you’ve already lost most of the battle to do as much good as possible.
 Your money will go furthest if you set time aside, think about all … Continue reading How To Donate Like A Pro?

 24 short hours—that’s all we’ve got in a day!
 And yet, in the mad rush of our lives, we are constantly trying to fit a zillion thing into its tiny package.
 Here are the 5 steps that set me free.
 I believe they can do the same for you!
 Stop Believing in Busyness: Believing that we need … Continue reading 5 Ways to Find More Time in Your Overscheduled Day

-After years of a what people call fictional successful marriage life, I have come to the conclusion for an awesome married life, a true successful one.
+After years of a what people call fictional successful marriage life, I have come to the conclusion for an awesome married life, a truly successful one.
 Here's my secret formula: Not too much dependency, not too much freedom.
-Right combination is inter-dependency.
+The right combination is inter-dependency.
 Marriage is not a battlefield to prove supremacy over each other.
-Compassion is … Continue reading Tips For Successful Marriage
+Compassion … Continue reading Tips For Successful Marriage